-Note.
-Requested as part of the PCI-RR submissions

-Revisiting mental accounting classic paradigms: Replication of the problems reviewed in Thaler (1999)
+Revisiting mental accounting classic paradigms: Replication Registered Report of the problems reviewed in Thaler (1999)

 Background

 Mental accounting is an internal control system that individuals use to evaluate, manage, and monitor their financial activities (Thaler, 1999).
-By utilizing this set of cognitive operations, people aim to simplify their financial decision-making process.
-As mental accounting violates fundamental neo-classical economic principles and can influence consumer choice, Thaler (1999) reviewed a decade of relevant research to summarize and to emphasize the importance of the topic.
+By utilizing this set of cognitive operations, people aim to simplify their financial decision-making process, yet mental accounting may lead to decisions that seem to violate fundamental neo-classical economic principles.
+To summarize this literature, Thaler (1999) wrote a seminal review summarizing over a decade of observations and empirical findings that relate to mental accounting.

 Thaler (1999) focused on three most noticeable components of the mental accounting paradigms.
 Firstly, Thaler (1999) pointed out that mental accounting describes how people perceive and experience outcomes.
 It explains how people make and evaluate their financial decisions.
 Secondly, grouping expenses into categories is another defining feature of mental accounting (Zhang & Sussman, 2018).
 The mental accounting system demonstrates how different activities are assigned into specific separate accounts.
-For example, Heath and Soll (1996) suggested that expense must first be “booked” and then “posted” into proper account with reference to the similarity and categorization.
+For example, Heath and Soll (1996) suggested that expenses must first be “booked” and then “posted” into proper account with reference to the similarity and categorization.
 Thirdly, mental accounting concerns how choices are grouped together and how frequently people evaluate the mental accounts.
 Individuals and households can balance accounts on a daily, monthly, or a yearly basis and can define the accounts either narrowly or broadly (Thaler, 1999).
 Mental accounting is comparable to financial accounting that businesses conduct to monitor expenditures (Jha-Dang, 2006).

-We report a very close replication of the work reviewed in Thaler (1999), with the following goals (closeness evaluation based on the LeBel et al., 2018 criteria).
-Our first goal was to conduct close replications of the classic mental accounting problems reviewed by Thaler (1999) by an external independent lab (KNAW, 2018; Peels, 2019).
-Our second goal was to examine several predictions made by Thaler regarding mental accounting behaviors that the review did not cover empirical tests for.
+We report a very close replication of the studies reviewed in Thaler (1999) (replication closeness evaluation based on the LeBel et al., 2018, criteria).
+Our first goal was to conduct independent close well-powered replications of the classic effects reviewed by Thaler (1999).
+Our second goal was to empirically test several predictions made in Thaler (1999) that the review did not provide empirical tests for.

-We begin by introducing the literature on mental accounting and the chosen article for replication - Thaler (1999).
-We then highlight the motivations for the current replication study and provide an overview of our replications problems.
+We begin by introducing the literature on mental accounting and the chosen review article for replication - Thaler (1999).
+We then detail our motivations for the current replication study and provide an overview of the problems covered in our replication.

 Mental accounting